skywind3000/zvi/README.md

 - Even runs on Windows XP and Windows 7.
 - Supports `%USERPROFILE%\.exrc` configuration.
 - Ideal for occasional or emergency use.
+- Ideal for keeping it in your rescue USB-stick.

 ## Download